jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Standards/4_Various_Fields.typ

 It is important to note that the actual ground temperature can vary significantly depending on the airport's location.
 While  $15 " " degree.c$ might be accurate for some locations during certain seasons, it could be highly inaccurate for others.
 For instance,  $15 " " degree.c$ in Dubai during summer would be markedly lower than the typical temperatures experienced in that region.
 Furthermore, similar to the modern automotive industry, aviation is an area strongly dominated by lightweight construction.
 Thus, this information should be taken into account when adopting hydrogen standards from non-lightweight-focused areas.
 Generally, for hydrogen-powered mobility domains in transport, a distinction can be made between light and heavy mobility solutions.
 An overview of some of the identified standards and projects that deal with #gls("cgh2") as fuel for the light mobile sector is provided in @tab_4.
 Comparable standards for heavy means of transportation are presented in @tab_5.
-Standards for pressure cylinders in general for mobile application, are listed in @tab_6.
+Standards for pressure cylinders in general for mobile application are listed in @tab_6.
 Near-ground static pressure storage standards are outlined in @tab_7, and the hydrogen-based standards issued by #gls("iso", long:true) are given in @tab_8.

 /* -------------------------------------------------------------------------- */
 /* ----------------------------------- car ---------------------------------- */